Hyeonseop-Noh/Enrollment-Page/README.md

 3. Database creation

-- at the main page(home), click the 'Show total schedules' link
+- At the main page(home), click the 'Show total schedules' link

-- in the 'Import total schedules' section, click the 'Choose File' button
+- In the 'Import total schedules' section, click the 'Choose File' button

-- select 'schedule_file.csv' file in the directory and click the 'Upload Schedules'
+- Select 'schedule_file.csv' file in the directory and click the 'Upload Schedules'

-- done
+- Done

 4. Datasets

-- parameters: tutor_id(integer), start_time(datetime), active(integer, 1:available / 2:unavailable)
+- Parameters: tutor_id(integer), start_time(datetime), active(integer, 1:available / 2:unavailable)

-- tutor_id is from 1 to 5 (so, whole 5 tutors)
+- 'tutor_id' is from 1 to 5 (so, whole 5 tutors)

-- start_time is from 00:00 to 23:30 (48 times of class in one day)
+- 'start_time' is from 00:00 to 23:30 (48 times of class in one day)

 5. How to run